sarahhayes/avian_flu_sdm/README.md

 #### Environmental

-Scripts for processing of the environmental variables are in the folder *variable_manipulation*.
+Scripts for processing of the environmental covariates are in the folder *variable_manipulation*.

 #### Ecological